4uhar1k/FCKairatApp/README.md

-:black_heart::yellow_heart:Dear FC Kairat fans and not only,:black_heart::yellow_heart:
+:black_heart::yellow_heart:Dear FC Kairat Almaty fans and not only,:black_heart::yellow_heart:

 To celebrate the 70th anniversary of the Almaty club and the fourth championship title in our history, I developed a mobile app for FC Kairat.
 In this app, users can post on the forum, follow upcoming games, view standings and player statistics,